grepthink/grepthink/README.md

 Chat room still needs to be created and implemented into the grepthink base.html file.<br />
 10-24-17 ->10-29-17 models are implemented, small fixes in various places, teying to get testing working.
 Please understand what you read, don't just copy<br />
 11-1-17 12:30pm - Sean: Added sub urls from /chat (for ex. /chat/room1) and now the chatroom auto loads upon entering those sub-urls.
 Breadcrumbs are added for both view_chats and view_one_chat.<br />
+11-4-17 2:50pm - Trevor: Made projects and chat connected not by foreign key anymore.
+When a project is created a chat is created with it, when members are added to the project they are added to the chat, and when someone is removed or leaves from the project they are removed from the chat.
+This should not interfere with current projects already in the datbase because it checks for existing chats matching the project title name, which may cause other errors if a chat is created with the project name.......<br />